fortian/mwmg/config/recollect/README.md

 Note that `mwmg` will believe `recollect` and will place packets in the time-based bucket identified.
 If `mwmg` is on the same host as `recollect`, and that host is overloaded, graph update times may be quite irregular.

-# Open Issues

-- `mwmg` and `recollect` should use JSON for their configuration files instead of the ancient DSL which predates JSON.